 Watermelons have become synonymous with summer and picnics, and for good reason.
-Their refreshing quality and sweet taste help to combat the heat and also provide a guilt-free, low maintenance dessert for kids and adults alike to enjoy.
+Their refreshing quality and sweet taste help to combat the heat and provide a guilt-free, low maintenance dessert.

 Possible health benefits of watermelon

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.

 Other benefits of the watermelon include promoting a healthy complexion and hair, increased energy, and overall lower weight.

 The risks for developing asthma are lower in people who consume a high amount of certain nutrients.
 One of these nutrients is vitamin C, found in many fruits and vegetables, including watermelon.